SensiPeeps/PyMovieDB/README.md

 ## See also
 TMDB API docs: https://developers.themoviedb.org/3/

-This library is being used by my telegram bot [αcutєвσt](https://t.me/acutebot), Check that out to see live working example!

 Remember that this module not support all TMDB API methods yet.
 ## License